Skip to main content

 3. Existing Chimney Condition

-• $500 for minor repairs (sealing cracks).
+• $500 for minor work like sealing cracks.

-• $3,000 – $5,000 for full chimney relining or rebuilds.
+• $3,000 – $5,000 for a full reline or rebuild.

 Style Description Best For Locations Average Cost Range